 The Cable Factory is the largest cultural centre in Finland.
-It houses 3 museums, 12 galleries, dance theatres, art schools and a host of artists, bands and companies.
+It houses 3 museums, 10 galleries, dance theatres, art schools, artists, bands and companies.
 Unique spaces are also available for rent on a short-term basis to stage concerts, exhibitions, festivals and fairs.
 Around 900 people work at the Cable Factory on a daily basis, and each year nearly 340,000 people attend special events.

 The Cable Factory encompasses five hectares of culture!
 Covering a total area of 56,000 square metres, the Cable Factory is the biggest and most diverse cultural centre in Finland.
-The Cable Factory houses 3 museums, 12 galleries, dance theaters, art schools and a host of artists, bands and companies active in the creative industries.
+The Cable Factory houses 3 museums, 10 galleries, dance theaters, art schools, artists, bands and companies active in the creative industries.

 Once an industrial complex producing cables, the centre now offers things to see, do and experience every day of the week for culturally inspired people of all ages.
-The Cable Factory offers 6 different event spaces and 3 meeting rooms for rent on a short-term basis.
+The Cable Factory offers 3 different event spaces, sauna and 3 meeting rooms for rent on a short-term basis.
 They are used for fairs, festivals, concerts and exhibitions all year round.

-Kiinteistö Oy Kaapelitalo is a member of Trans Europe Halles (www.teh.net), a European network of independent cultural centers, with almost 60 members all over Europe.
+Kiinteistö Oy Kaapelitalo is a member of Trans Europe Halles (www.teh.net), a European network of independent cultural centers, with over 70 members all over Europe.